GIST-DSLab/ARC_Prompt/Compositionality/README.md

 * ```Move Right```, ```Move Left```, ```Move Up```, ```Move Down```, ```Rotate Right Obj```, ```Rotate Left Obj```, ```Flip Vertical Obj```, and ```Flip Horizontal Obj``` functions can be used by clicking on the object on the right side of the GUI screen and then selecting the desired function.
 * The ```Object Color``` function colors an object with the selected color after you click on the object, choose a color, and then click the function button.
 * Click ```Complete``` when you have finished solving the problem.
 This will move you to the next problem.
+* If you cannot solve the given problem with the provided DSLs, if the object information in the object list is incompleteness, or if you made a mistake, then check the corresponding checkboxes for DSL Incompleteness, Object Incompleteness, or Mistake.
+These will be recorded in a CSV log for analysis.
 * You can use up to 10 DSLs per problem. ```Complete``` is also considered using a DSL.
 The number of used DSLs is displayed as "Step:" below the selected color.
 When the step count reaches 10, you will move to the next problem.

 ## What is Compositionality?